akib1689/phd-recruitment-task/docs/README.md

 I have implemented a semantic clustering pipeline to identify common issue types, bugs, and vulnerabilities in the dataset.
 This analysis uses **Sentence Transformers**, **UMAP**, and **HDBSCAN** to group similar commits based on their messages and changed files.

 For detailed documentation, methodology, and findings, please refer to: [**Issue Clustering Analysis Docs**](issue_clustering_analysis.md).

+## Task 6: Analysis of Top 10 Fix Projects

+I have analyzed the top 10 projects with the most bug-fixing commits to identify their commonalities and differences.
+Key findings include a dominance of Java and a significant disparity in commit volume.

+For the detailed analysis, see: [**Top 10 Fix Projects Analysis**](top_10_fix_projects_analysis.md).